 I truly believe that breakups can be harder to deal with than death because with breakups, there’s never really a finality.
 Death by breakup is always subject to resurrection.
 It’s weird.
 You could be completely moved on, a year down the line enjoying yourself at dinner and all of a sudden, you get a “happy birthday!” text.

 And just like that… they’ve resurrected from the graveyard.
 If only for a moment.

 That’s the thing with pain though.
-Not only does it NOT discriminate, but once it permeates… guilt, self sabotage, fear, anger & a destructive level of MISSING, will take on a life of its own as long as you continue fertilizing it.
+Not only does it NOT discriminate, but once it permeates… guilt, self-sabotage, fear, anger, and a destructive level of MISSING, will take on a life of its own as long as you continue fertilizing it.

-Because I was so busy beating myself up and doing everything I could to re-traumatize and reaffirm that I was indeed forgettable, discardable and worthless, I failed to remember that there were 2 PEOPLE in the relationship with their OWN shortcomings and faults.
+Because I was so busy beating myself up and doing everything I could to re-traumatize and reaffirm that I was indeed forgettable, discardable and worthless, I failed to remember that there were two people in the relationship with their OWN shortcomings and faults.

 There was nothing I could do except watch (through a fake social media account because I had been blocked), how his life was so much better without me in it.
 How could he not miss me and just be so okay?
 How could he just forget about me and everything we had?

 It doesn’t matter if you’re trying to figure out how to stop missing an ex that wasn’t good for you, an ex that was the love of your life or if you’re dealing with death or another kind of loss.

 What really matters: you need a way out of this life-robbing MISSING-ness.